 Even if you're an urban gardener with little space, you can still benefit from growing a city vegetable garden.
 Use the following information to help get you started.
 Click here to get started.

 A gardening law can cause your best laid plans to go head to head with local law enforcement, so it is important that you check to see if your locality has any laws that affect your yard.
 This article will help.

-Why are no-dig garden beds becoming so popular?
-It?s because they?re better for the environment, better for your plants, and so much easier on your back.
-It?s a win-win-win.
-Learn about no-dig raised beds for urban gardeners in this article.
+Why are no-dig or no-till garden beds so popular?
+Because they're better for the environment, better for your plants, and much easier on your back.
+Click to learn more.

 Whether you want a refreshingly green place to sit or a productive edible space, you?d be amazed what you can do with a small urban patio.
 This article will help with tips and information for creating an urban patio garden.

 Rock gardens are perfect for small, barren spaces because they welcome plants that are used to just such an environment and make for a different, but still brightly floral, use of space.
 Click here to learn about city rock garden design.

 While gardening in the city may not be as easy as stepping outside into a fertile backyard, it?s far from impossible and in some ways even preferable!
 Click this article to learn more about creating an urban garden.